 Variable universal life (VUL) policies, whose sales took a nosedive after the 2007-09 market crash, have had a resurgence.
-Last year (2018) sales jumped, with annualized premiums from new VUL sales increasing by 14% over the prior year.
+In 2018 sales jumped, with annualized premiums from new VUL sales increasing by 14% over the prior year.
 (1)

 VUL policies provide the policy owner with the opportunity to invest in the equity market.
 The cash value in the policy is held in separate accounts and can include more than 100 investment options, featuring many well-known fund families and investment managers.
 The separate accounts operate much like mutual funds in an insurance wrapper and can consist of US and international value, balance, equity-income, growth and aggressive growth stock fund options, as well as bond and other asset classes.

 The ability to develop a diversified asset allocation that can be adjusted allows the TOLI trustee to manage the portfolio within the policy over the life of the insured.
 While this can be considered an advantage, it comes with responsibilities and challenges other policies do not have.

 - Unlike any other life insurance policy, the VUL policy places the investment choices (and risk) squarely with the policy owner: you, if you are a trustee.
 As trustee of the ILIT and policy, it will be your decisions, not the carriers, that will determine the rate of return generated and growth of the policy cash value.